geoalgo/slurmpilot/README.md

 However, running docker in Slurm is often not an option due to difficulties to run without root privileges.

 **TODOs**
+* high: better support to launch series of experiments
 * high: explain examples in readme
-* high: better support to launch series of experiments
 * high: pipeline to publish pypi version
 * high: unify requirements and poetry
+* high/medium: support using env variable for ssh passphrase
 * medium: discuss getting out of your way philosophy of the tool
+* medium: add way to show metadata, sp --metadata YOURJOB
 * medium: report runtime in sp --list_jobs
 * medium: make script execution independent of cwd and dump variable to enforce reproducibility
 * medium: support local execution, see `notes/running_locally.md`